- PodcastThe Intersection of Critical Thinking Skills and AI: Ethics, Governance, and Policy

 This podcast provides insight on the academic library market through conversations with representatives of some of the biggest and most innovative companies influencing it, as well as with authors of insightful books, librarians who are transforming their field, and academics whose research is laying the groundwork for the future.

-Patron Driven is a new series featuring a multi-episode narrative format.
+Patron Driven features a multi-episode narrative format.
 Each podcast series will showcase, through interviews and story-telling, the breakthrough programs, hard-won advocacy, community connections–and the personalities behind them–that librarians are achieving all across academe.